 Recently I came across a problem where the Windows Search service failed to auto-start, and manually starting the service using Services MMC resulted in Error 1053, with the following error message verbatim.

+Windows could not start the Windows Search service on Local Computer.
 Error 1053: The service did not respond to the start or control request in a timely fashion.

 And the following entry is recorded in the event viewer.

 Log Name: System Source: Service Control Manager Event ID: 7009 Task Category: None Level: Error Keywords: Classic User: N/A Computer: WIN10PC Description: A timeout was reached (30000 milliseconds) while waiting for the Windows Search service to connect.

 If you attempt to start the service using the “